Volkswagen Polo hatchback review

-All cars from the basic Life trim come with autonomous emergency braking (AEB), LED headlights, streaming and internet connectivity as well as an eight-inch infotainment screen and VW’s digital cockpit dial cluster.
-The Style and R-Line share a higher list of standard equipment with sat nav, adaptive cruise control and more safety technology, while the R-Line model has some of the sporty trappings of a Polo GTI without the high insurance bills or running costs.
+The Polo's mid-life update also included a revised trim level lineup.
+Even the basic Life trim cars comes with autonomous emergency braking (AEB) and LED headlights, as well as an eight-inch infotainment touchscreen and VW’s digital cockpit dial cluster.
+The Style and R-Line trims share a higher list of standard equipment with sat nav, adaptive cruise control and more safety technology, while the R-Line model has some of the sporty trappings of a Polo GTI without the high insurance bills or running costs.

 As an ownership prospect, expect the Polo to impress, particularly in our favourite spec: the 94bhp 1.0-litre TSI petrol with a manual gearbox in Style trim.
-Choosing a Style model means you get various styling upgrades and extras like two-zone climate control, Matrix LED headlights, LED indicators, front and rear parking sensors and the larger 10.25-inch Digital Cockpit Pro dial display.
+Choosing the Style model means you get various visual upgrades and extras like two-zone climate control (which is unfortunately operated via finicky touch-sensitive sliders), Matrix LED headlights, front and rear parking sensors and the larger 10.25-inch Digital Cockpit Pro dial display.

 Strong standard safety equipment helped the Polo achieve a five-star Euro NCAP crash safety rating, and Volkswagen owners tend to remain very loyal to the marque.
 Reliability is no better than average, though, with 15.2% of VW owners who participated in our 2021 Driver Power customer satisfaction survey reporting at least one fault with their cars during the first year of ownership.